longhorn/website/content/docs/1.5.0/deploy/important-notes/index.md

 ### Recurring Jobs
 After the upgrade, the recurring job settings of volumes will be migrated to new recurring job resources, and the `RecurringJobs` field in the volume spec will be deprecated. [[doc](https://longhorn.io/docs/{{< current-version >}}/deploy/upgrade/#4-automatically-migrate-recurring-jobs)]

+The behavior of the recurring job types `Snapshot` and `Backup` will attempt to delete old snapshots first if they exceed the retained count before creating a new snapshot.
+Additionally, two new recurring job types have been introduced, `Snapshot Force Create` and `Backup Force Create`.
+They retain the original behavior of taking a snapshot or backup first before deleting outdated snapshots.

 ### Backup Migration Time
 When upgrading from a Longhorn version >= 1.2.0 and <= v1.2.3 to v{{< current-version >}}, if your cluster has many backups, you may expect to have a long upgrade time (with 22000 backups, it could take a few hours).
 Helm upgrade may timeout and you may need to re-run the upgrade command or set a longer timeout.
 This is [a known issue](https://github.com/longhorn/longhorn/issues/3890).